taginfo/taginfo-tools/README.md

 ## Programs

-* `tagstats` - Create statistics from a planet or other OSM file
+* `osmstats` - Create statistics from a planet or other OSM file (not used in taginfo)
-* `osmstats` - Create statistics from a planet or other OSM file
+* `taginfo-similarity` - Find similarities between OSM tags
-* `similarity` - Find similarities between OSM tags
+* `taginfo-sizes` - Debugging tool to print out sizes of important structs from `taginfo-stats`
-* `sizes` - Debugging tool to print out sizes of important structs from tagstats
+* `taginfo-stats` - Create statistics from a planet or other OSM file
-* `taginfo_unicode` - Categorizes OSM tags based on unicode character types
+* `taginfo-unicode` - Categorizes OSM tags based on unicode character types

 ## Contact